Deep Node Ranking for Neuro-symbolic Structural Node Embedding and Classification: Background and related work

-Complex networks, representing real-world phenomena, such as financial markets, transportation, biological interactions, or social dynamics \cite{benson2016higher,nowzari2016analysis,le2015novel} often possess interesting properties, such as scale invariance, partitioning, presence of hub nodes, weakly connected components, heavy-tailed node degree distributions, the occurrence of communities, significant motif pattern counts, etc. \cite{costa2007characterization,van2016random}. \emph{Learning from complex networks} considers different aspects of complex networks, e.g., network structure and node labels that are used as inputs to machine learning algorithms with the aim to do link prediction, node classification, etc.
+Complex networks, representing real-world phenomena such as financial markets, transportation, biological interactions or social dynamics \cite{benson2016higher,nowzari2016analysis,le2015novel} often possess interesting properties such as scale invariance, non-trivial partitioning, presence of hub nodes, weakly connected components, heavy-tailed node degree distributions, occurrence of communities, significant motif pattern counts, etc. ~\cite{costa2007characterization,van2016random}. \emph{Learning from complex networks} considers different aspects of complex networks, e.g., network structure and node labels, which are used as inputs to machine learning algorithms to address learning tasks such as link prediction, node classification, etc.

-Many different approaches to learning from complex networks exist.
-For example, one of the most common unsupervised approaches, the \textit{community detection} \citep{wang2017community}, groups the nodes of a network into densely connected sub-networks, and enables learning of hidden properties from complex networks.
-Communities in complex biological networks correspond to functionally connected biological entities, such as the proteins involved in cancerogenesis.
-In social networks, communities may correspond to people sharing common interests \cite{duch2005community}.
-Community detection algorithms use random walk-based sampling or graph spectral properties \cite{malliaros2013clustering,kuncheva2015community,rosvall2009map} to achieve unsupervised detection of communities within complex networks.
-In contrast, our methodology focuses on the semi-supervised tasks of \emph{structural node classification} and \emph{network node embedding} described subsequently.